SteelCompendium/data-md-dse/Bestiary/Skeleton.md

   t3: 3 damage; M3 [[Bleeding|bleeding]] (save ends)
   effects:
   - name: Effect
-    effect: 'Each target has a bane on their next attack until the start of the skeleton’s next turn. '
+    effect: 'Each target has a bane on their next attack until the start of the skeleton''s next turn. '

 ```